The information provided below links to the primary contacts, by Division, of the Department of Banking and Finance.

-The primary responsibility of the Supervisory Division is the supervision, regulation, and examination of Georgia state-chartered financial institutions including: banks, credit unions and trust companies; as well as Merchant Acquirer Limited Purpose Banks (MALPBs) chartered in Georgia.
+The primary responsibility of the Supervision Division is the supervision, regulation, and examination of Georgia state-chartered financial institutions including: banks, credit unions, trust companies and merchant acquirer limited purpose banks chartered in Georgia.
 The Division also regulates bank holding companies and international banking organizations conducting business in Georgia.
 The Division is also responsible for processing various types of applications, registrations, and notifications filed by financial institutions.
-The Supervisory Division has four examination districts which have district work areas located in various geographic regions of the state to facilitate the supervisory process.
+The Supervision Division has four examination districts which have district work areas located in various geographic regions of the state to facilitate the supervisory process.

 NON-DEPOSITORY FINANCIAL INSTITUTIONS DIVISION

-The Non-Depository Financial Institutions Division is primarily responsible for the licensing, supervision, and examination of mortgage brokers, lenders, registrants, processors and loan originators.
-This Division is also responsible for licensing and supervision of check cashers, sale of check companies and money transmitters (collectively referred to as Money Service Businesses or MSBs).
+The Non-Depository Financial Institutions Division is primarily responsible for the licensing, supervision, and examination of mortgage brokers/processors, lenders, registrants, and loan originators.
+This Division is also responsible for licensing and supervision of check cashers, sellers/issuers of payment instruments and money transmitters (collectively referred to as Money Service Businesses or MSBs).

-Oscar B. Fears, III, Deputy Commissioner for Legal and Consumer Affairs
+Oscar B. Fears, III, Deputy Commissioner for Legal Affairs

 The primary responsibilities of the Administrative Division are human resources, accounting, budget and support services.